2022 U.S. Open women's singles draw, bracket - OlympicTalk | NBC Sports

 Serena Williams’ title chances ended Friday when Ajla Tomljanović of Australia took her down in three sets.
 Williams, a 23-time Grand Slam champion, announced that she plans to retire from tennis in an article published in Vogue earlier this month.
 While Williams did not give an exact timeframe surrounding her retirement, this U.S. Open could be her last.
 Williams’ record 23 Grand Slam titles includes six wins at the U.S. Open, three wins at the French Open, and seven wins at both the Australian Open and Wimbledon.

-Gauff defeated fellow American Madison Keys 6-2, 6-3 in the Round of 32.
-She moves on to face China’s Shuai Zhang next.
+Gauff, the youngest player remaining in the tournament at 18 years old, defeated Zhang Shuai of China, 7-5, 7-5, to reach the quarterfinals at the U.S. Open for the first time.
+The teenager will next play No. 17 seed Carolina Garcia of France.
+Gauff reached her first Grand Slam final earlier this year at Roland Garros.

-Poland’s Swiatek defeated Lauren Davis in straight sets on Thursday.
+Poland’s Swiatek defeated Lauren Davis in straight sets on Thursday and she will face Jule Niemeier of Germany on Monday.
 Swiatek seeks to improve upon her all-time best U.S. Open finish in which she advanced to Round 4 in 2020.
-Swiatek’s unbeaten streak came to an and end at 37 matches when she fell to Cornet at Wimbledon, but she will look to get back on top at the U.S. Open.
+Swiatek’s unbeaten streak came to an and end at 37 matches when she fell to Alizé Cornet at Wimbledon, but she will look to get back on top at the U.S. Open.

+Ons Jabeur and Tomljanovic, who defeated Williams in Round 3, also advanced to the quarterfinals.

+Jabeur defeated No. 18 seed Veronika Kudermetova, 7-6(1), 6-4, to earn a spot in her first-ever U.S. Open quarterfinal.
+Tomljanovic continued her impressive run with a 7-6(8), 6-1 win over Liudmila Samsonova.
+Jabeur and Tomljanovic will face each other in the quarterfinals.

 The U.S. Open tournament takes place at the USTA Billie Jean King National Tennis Center in Queens, N.Y. from August 29 – September 11.